Indokalpa/devTinder/README.md

 - once the upstream (tracking) is set, git push and git pull work seamlessly without extra arguments.

+# Routing and Request Handlers

 - order of defining the routes matters, as it starts checking top-down.
 - /hello and /hello/123 will give same result, but not /hello123
-- URL bar always does a GET api call.
+- URL bar always sends a GET api call.
 - .use() will match all the HTTP methods unlike specific .get(), .post(), .put(),....

 - /ab?c will work for both /abc, /ac